 ExaminersExaminers have an integral role in the scoring of our NBEO practical examinations.
 These practical examinations assess a candidate’s communication skills and abilities to perform various optometric procedures.
 There are two types of examiners.

 - Remote Examiners (REs) - Score via a secure internet website.
-Examiners will need to have broadband service.
-REs will received video assignments via email every 2 weeks.
+Remote Examiners will need to have broadband service.
+REs receive video assignments via email approximately every two weeks.
 Each video contains the performance of one candidate at a specific station.
-To maintain consistency and reliability across the entire examination, REs will be assigned to score a specific station for a minimum of 6 months.
+To maintain consistency and reliability across the entire examination, REs will be assigned to score a specific station for a minimum of six months.
 REs will be selected based on years of service, station experience, and examiner evaluation feedback.

-- In-House Examiners (IHEs) - Evaluate four candidates in the station 2 rotation during each testing session.
-IHEs are required to commit to a minimum of 2 sessions per month.
+- In-House Examiners (IHEs) - Evaluate four candidates in the station 2 rotation during each testing session at the National Center of Clinical Testing of Optometry in Charlotte, North Carolina.
+IHEs are required to commit to a minimum of two sessions per month.
 This role is not remote.

-- Licensed Doctors of Optometry in active practice are eligible to serve.
+- Doctors of Optometry with an active license are eligible to serve.
 NBEO will communicate with state optometry boards to verify the credentials of potential examiners.

 - Graduated at least 3 years from an accredited school of optometry.